ayushag99/assignment_quickwork/README.md

 ### Storing Credentials from Google

+Create an app with redirection link as `localhost:3000/api/authorize`

 Download and store the credentials in credentials.json file in home directory, and then run the app

 ### Authorization